Spring Boot is an auto-configured microservice-based web framework that provides built-in features for security and database access.

 }

-id field while creating the document.
+when creating the document.

 The API implementation happens in the repository.
-It acts as a link between the model and the database, and has all the methods for CRUD operations.
+It acts as a link between the model and the database and has all the methods for CRUD operations.

 Let’s create a package called com.example.mdbspringboot.repository to store all the repository files.

-We first create an ItemRepository public interface which extends the MongoRepository interface.
+We first create an ItemRepository public interface, which extends the MongoRepository interface.

 public interface ItemRepository extends MongoRepository<GroceryItem, String> {